 Life is full of ladders.
 Be sure to recognise them when they appear.
 You can build your own, let others help you up, and if you fall down just shrug it off and climb again.
 Each step up is an opportunity to get to where you’re going, even if you are not quite sure where that is yet.

 Helene lives with her husband Tom , Twiggy (the best beagle EVER), and the mighty Floof (a very fluffy black and white naughty cat).

 When she isn’t writing & interviewing, she is out and about working for one of the UK’s best loved disability charities.

 As a mental health and self-love advocate she speaks openly about her own experiences in the hope of inspiring change in the battle against stigma.

-She is a vegan and a big fan of CBT, stretching, cherry blossom, puns and laughing, loudly.
+She is a vegan and a big fan of meditation, Reiki, stretching, cherry blossom, puns and laughing, loudly.

 Love yourself first, and everything else falls into line. ~ Lucille Ball